Revised: March 1, 2024

 - On test day, your school will direct you to your testing room.

-- Your proctor will provide you with three sheets of scratch paper and your sign-in credentials to input into the Exam App.
+- Your proctor will provide you with your sign-in credentials to input into the Exam App.

 - You will follow the instructions provided to you by the Exam App and your proctor.